 The Group measures and monitors its liquidity structure based on the overall assets, liabilities and debt in conjunction with its expected cash flows to ensure the capability to meet any unexpected and material cash requirements in the ordinary course of business.
-In addition, the Group's senior bank facility's governing documents contain capital spending limits and other affirmative and negative covenants which require the maintenance of secure capital procedures.
+In addition, the Group's senior bank facilities' governing documents contain capital spending restrictions and other affirmative and negative covenants that require the maintenance of certain financial ratios.

-As at 31 December 2014, the Group held an interest rate swap at fair values with assets measured at fair value for level 2 of HK\$45.9 million (2013: HK\$79.9 million), and the Group did not hold any assets or liabilities measured at fair value for levels 1 and 3 during the years 2014 and 2013.
+As at 31 December 2015, the Group held two interest rate swaps at fair values with assets measured at fair value for level 2 of HK\$5.6 million and one interest rate swap at fair value with liability measured at fair value for level 2 of HK\$0.8 million (2014: the Group held interest rate swaps at fair value with assets measured at fair value for level 2 of HK\$45.9 million), and the Group measured its outstanding debt instruments at fair value for level 2 of HK\$30.5 billion (2014: HK\$18.0 billion).
+The Group did not hold any assets or liabilities measured at fair value for levels 1 and 3 during the years 2015 and 2014.
 Level 1 fair values are those measured using quoted prices (unadjusted) in active markets for identical financial instruments, level 2 fair values measured using quoted prices in active markets for similar financial instruments, or using valuation techniques in which all significant input is directly or indirectly based on observable market data and level 3 fair values are those measured using valuation techniques in which any significant input is not based on observable market data.

-The table below analyzes the Group's and the Company's financial liabilities into relevant maturity groupings based on the remaining period at the statement of financial position date to the contractual maturity date.
-The amounts disclosed are based on the contractual undiscounted cash flows of financial liabilities which include principal and interest payments.
+The table below analyzes the Group's financial liabilities into relevant maturity groupings based on the remaining period at the statement of financial position date to the contractual maturity date.
+The amounts disclosed are based on the contractual undiscounted cash flows of financial liabilities that include principal and interest payments.
 The maturities are calculated assuming the effect of interest rate swap arrangements and interest rates with respect to variable rate financial liabilities remain constant as at respective year ends and there are no changes in the aggregate principal amount of financial liabilities other than repayments at scheduled maturities as reflected in the table below.